 Instructions

 - In a large bowl, add flour, salt, oil, and mix.
-Now add water little by little as needed and knead to form a soft and smooth dough.2 cups Whole wheat flour (atta), ¾ teaspoon Salt, 1 tablespoon Cooking oil (I use coconut oil), ½ to ¾ cup Water (approx)
+Now add water little by little as needed and knead to form a soft and smooth dough.2 cups Whole wheat flour, ¾ teaspoon Salt, 1 tablespoon Cooking oil, ½ to ¾ cup Water (approx)

 - Cover it and keep it aside for 30 minutes.

-- In another bowl, add crumbled paneer, finely chopped mint leaves, coriander leaves, salt to taste, garam masala powder, and mix.
-Keep this aside.200g Paneer crumbled (check tips for substitute), ½ cup Mint leaves or Pudina (loosely packed), ½ cup Cilantro or Coriander leaves (loosely packed), Salt, to taste, ¾ to 1 teaspoon Tandoori masala or Garam masala powder
+- Add crumbled paneer, finely chopped mint leaves, coriander leaves, salt to taste, garam masala powder, green chile and mix in another bowl.
+Keep this aside.200g Paneer crumbled, ¼ cup Mint leaves or Pudina (loosely packed), ¼ cup Cilantro or Coriander leaves (loosely packed), Salt, to taste, ¾ to 1 teaspoon Tandoori masala or Garam masala powder, 1 Green chile,

 - Once the dough has rested, divide the dough into 8 equal portions.
 Keep these dough balls covered all the time till you are ready to use them.
 Covering the dough balls prevents them from drying out.